How to Make Your Car Last 200,000 Miles and More

 150,000 to 200,000 Miles

-This is when your car may need larger repairs, such as replacement of leaking engine oil seals, a transmission rebuild or replacement, a new exhaust system, or possibly a head gasket replacement.
+This is when your car may need more significant repairs, such as the replacement of leaking engine oil seals, a transmission rebuild or replacement, a new exhaust system, or possibly a head gasket replacement.
 “The potential for big repairs goes up after 150,000 miles,” Ibbotson says.
+But if you started with a car known for reliability, major problems should be rare.

 How to Join the 200K Club

 The first rule of getting a car to 200,000 miles (and beyond) is to follow a maintenance plan.
-That’s why automakers include a schedule in the owner’s manual of every car they sell.
-Taking care of basics, such as timely oil changes and checkups, can uncover small problems before they metastasize into bigger, more expensive ones.
-Keeping your car clean, inside and out, helps prevent rust and damage to upholstery.
+That’s why automakers include a schedule in the owner’s manual for every car they sell.
+Taking care of basics, such as timely oil changes and checkups, can help you address small problems before they become bigger, more expensive ones.
+Proactive repairs can save money and avoid the inconvenience of a breakdown.

-“Everything is interconnected, so when one part fails, it can put more strain on other parts, causing them to fail, too,” Ibbotson says.
+“Taking care of a car is much more than oil changes,” Ibbotson says.
+“Everything is connected, so when one part fails, it can put more strain on others, causing them to fail, too,” Ibbotson says.

 Oil Changes